awwwkshay/node-ts-starter/apps/api/README.md

 ## Troubleshooting

 - `ValidationError: ZodError` during startup usually means an env var is missing or malformed — double-check your `.env` file or hosting config.
-- If CORS rejects requests, confirm `CLIENT_URL` matches the `Origin` header from the browser.
+- If CORS rejects requests, confirm `CLIENT_URLS` matches the `Origin` header from the browser.

 ## Learn More